 Drawing realistic hands and feet in graphite pencil is a challenging subject for most beginners.
 With Drawing Hands & Feet, follow along as you study the common forms of the fingers and toes and learn to create and meld basic shapes to build realistic final art.
 Discover how light and shadow play an important part in creating muscle definition, expression, and realism.
 Understand the effect of perspective when choosing and rendering a pose.
 Drawing Hands & Feet encourages artists to master the individual parts of the form—the pose, structure, values, and shading—before approaching the composition as a whole.

 More than a basic step-by-step drawing guide, the Success in Art series focuses on subject matter that is often challenging for artists, regardless of skill level.
 From highly foundational art concepts, such as proportion and perspective, light and shadow, and composition to mastering textures and the human figure, Success in Art covers difficult subject matter in an approachable way using easy-to-grasp techniques and step-by-step exercises.

 Ken Goldman is an internationally known artist, author, teacher, and art juror.
 A recipient of numerous awards, Goldman has exhibited widely in various group shows and solo exhibitions around the world.
-In California, Goldman has shown at the Oceanside Museum of Art, USC Fisher Museum of Art, and Autry Museum of the American West.
-He is the author of many Walter Foster art instruction books, and he teaches figure painting, artistic anatomy, and plein air landscape at the Athenaeum School of the Arts in La Jolla and in workshops across the country and has served as president of the National Watercolor Society.
+In California, he has shown at the Oceanside Museum of Art, USC Fisher Museum of Art, and Autry Museum of the American West.
+The author of many Walter Foster art instruction books, he teaches figure painting, artistic anatomy, and plein air landscape at the Athenaeum School of the Arts in La Jolla and in workshops across the country, and has served as president of the National Watercolor Society.
 Please visit www.goldmanfineart.com for more information.